MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/console-overview.md

 The **Runbooks** workspace lets you start and stop runbooks.
 You can also view information such as the jobs and instances created for each runbook and their definition.

 #### Summary
 The **Summary** tab is displayed for any folder or runbook selected in the **Runbooks** workspace.
-This tab displays summary information for the jobs and instances of the selected runbook or for all of the runbooks in the selected folder.
+This tab displays summary information for the jobs and instances of the selected runbook or for all the runbooks in the selected folder.
 The statistics that are displayed are updated every 10 minutes, so the activity performed within that time might not be reflected in the numbers until they're updated.

 Each column in the **Summary** displays the number of jobs and instances that finished with a particular status \(Succeeded, Warning, or Failed\) within the last hour, the last day, and the last week.
 For instances, the number of instances that are currently in progress are also displayed.
 For jobs, the number of jobs that have been created and that are currently queued are also displayed.